hrgui/hrgui.github.io/src/content/posts/2025/02/events-and-nanostores.md

 });
 ```

-The benefit to this is that we're no longer subjected to React or any UI library or framework.
-React is known to re-render, which causes events to mount and unmount, causing events to be sent more than once.
+The benefit to this is that we're no longer subjected to the quirks of React or any UI library or framework.
+React is known to re-render.
+This may cause events to mount and unmount.
+This may cause events to be sent more than once due to the re-rendering of components.

 That's because Nano Stores is designed for moving logic not related to UI to stores.
-However, if there's a way to achieve the same thing without Nano Stores, and without useEffect, and with React, then feel free to make a pull request to this repo: https://github.com/hrgui/counter-events.
+However, if there's a way to achieve the same thing without Nano Stores, and without useEffect, but still with React, then feel free to make a pull request to this repo: https://github.com/hrgui/counter-events.
+I did it without using `useState`!

 https://github.com/hrgui/counter-events/commit/1ee381a931f5f310811f197e615eba82a436beae is the diff.